 If a dependency appears with a red line, that means the dependency is invalid: either a dependent record is scheduled to start prior to one of its precedent tasks, or the records are in a dependency loop.

 When tasks are dependent on each other, delays of individual tasks can end up directly affecting the completion date of an entire project.
 A chain of dependent tasks that can influence the finish date of the overall project is called the critical path.

-Much like grouping in grid views, you can customize a Gantt block so that records sharing the same value in a specified field are grouped together.
+Much like grouping in grid views, you can customize a Gantt app so that records sharing the same value in a specified field are grouped together.
 For example, if different collaborators are responsible for different tasks, you could group by a collaborator field to more easily see all of the tasks assigned to specific individuals.